tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 ```

-Like lm, we're going to feed this model container a data set (`data = mtcars`).
-The string "my_first_model" is a name that is used to refer to the model, and which is used in output as well.
-Just make it informative.
+Like `lm`, we're going to feed this model-container a data set (`data = mtcars`).
+The string "my_first_model" is a name that is used to refer to the model, and which is used in output as well (so make it informative).

-Instead of just one formula, we give `umxRAM` a list of `umxPaths` to specify all the lines, boxes, and circles in the figure above.
+We then give `umxRAM` a list of `umxPaths` to specify all the lines, boxes, and circles in the figure above.

 With `umxPath`, you can specify a variance (a 2-headed path originating and terminating on one variable) with the argument `var =`
 To specify a mean (a path from the constant one to a variable), just use the argument `means =`.
 You can learn more about umxPath in the help and in this chapter on [using umxPath](http://tbates.github.io/ram/path/2020/09/20/Power-of-the-(mx)-Path.html).

-Just like `lm`, `umxRAM` runs the model automatically for you when it is complete. (re-run models anytime with `mxRun`)
+By deafult, just like `lm`, `umxRAM` runs the model automatically for you.
+It also returns fit-information.
+*nb*: you can re-run a model anytime with `mxRun`

-Now we can get a summary, and even plot the output.
+You can also request a summary, and plot the output:

 ``` splus
 umxSummary(m1)